Swiss franc shock shuts some FX brokers; regulators move in

 But Denmark's Saxo Bank, one of the biggest players in retail foreign exchange trading, said late on Thursday it would potentially set different rates for its clients' transactions.

-Saxo Bank chief financial officer Steen Blaafalk told Reuters some clients had suffered losses but the bank was well capitalised.
-Retail investors, some of whom face huge losses, protested when Saxo said it might set different rates.
+Saxo Bank's chief financial officer Steen Blaafalk told Reuters some clients had suffered losses, but the bank was well capitalised.
+Retail investors, some of whom face huge losses, protested when Saxo said on Thursday it might set different rates for transactions.

 Lawyers said this could be contested.